Hadestown: North American national tour (2021–2024)

 A national tour was planned for 2020.
 Due to the COVID-19 pandemic, the tour was postponed to 2021.
 It launched at the John F. Kennedy Center for the Performing Arts in Washington, D.C., where it ran for three weeks starting October 15, 2021.
 Prior to the launch, the production had a tryout at the Peace Center in Greenville, South Carolina, from October 5 to 10, 2021.
 The tour starred Nicholas Barasch as Orpheus, Morgan Siobhan Green as Eurydice, Kevyn Morrow as Hades, Kimberly Marable as Persephone, Levi Kreis as Hermes, and Belén Moyano, Bex Odorisio, and Shea Renne as the Fates.
 The tour closed on May 26, 2024 in Toronto, Ontario, Canada, after more than 980 performances in 85 cities across the U.S. and Canada.

 North American national tour (2024–present)

 A non-Equity national tour began on October 3, 2024 at the Palace Theater in Waterbury, Connecticut.
 It is directed by Keenan Tyler Oliphant and choreographed by T. Oliver Reid.
 The cast originally starred Nickolaus Colón as Hades, Megan Colton as Eurydice, Jaylon C. Crump as Hermes, Namisa Mdlalose Bizana as Persephone and Bryan Munar as Orpheus.
-Performances are scheduled to end at Bass Performance Hall in Fort Worth, Texas, in June 2026.
+Performances are scheduled to end at Buell Theatre in Denver, Colorado, in June 2027.